Canada West Universities Athletic Association: Scholarships, UBC, Simon Fraser University, and the NAIA

 In May 2005, UBC made a formal bid to join the NCAA, but decided in April 2011 to remain a part of Canada West Athletics.
 See the UBC article for more details.

 Simon Fraser University (then known as the SFU Clan before changing to the Red Leafs in 2022) did not compete in what is now known as U Sports until 2002, after a failed attempt to join the U.S. NCAA.
 On July 10, 2009, the NCAA accepted SFU's bid to join NCAA Division II in the 2011–12 season.
 Canada West proceeded as a 13-team, 14 member conference for 2010–11, with the inclusion of UBC-Okanagan as a non-competing, probationary member for 2010–11, in time to begin competition (pending summer 2011 CIS approval) for the 2011–12 season.
 In May 2011, Mount Royal was awarded Canada West membership, effective September 2011, with competition to begin in the 2012–13 season.
 In May 2013, MacEwan (Formally Grant MacEwan) approved as a 17th Canada West member starting in the 2013–14 season.

 From its inception in 1965, Simon Fraser competed in the NAIA to allow "full ride" scholarships.
 Canadian schools did not allow any form of scholarships until the late 1980s.
 SFU was forced to leave the NAIA in many sports due to schools in the Northwest US shifting to the NCAA.
 Until 2009, the NCAA limited membership to schools based in the U.S. Some Simon Fraser teams still competed in the U.S. before the school moved to the NCAA, and their men's wrestling program competed in the then-CIS and the NAIA.
 UBC has several of its programs (baseball, golf, outdoor track and field and softball) compete in the NAIA.

+In 2025, Simon Fraser formally announced their resignation from the NCAA, opting to return back to Canada West for competition, citing the United States political landscape and the changes in the governance of the NCAA.
+On May 7, Canada West announced the university's re-acceptance as a probationary member, with all sports except women's volleyball expected to begin play in 2027.